slott56/HamCalc-2.1/doc/source/python/navigation/pathfind.rst

 -   Search by regular expression, soundex or coordinate.
     This is a proper part of :program:`pathfind`.

 -   Add-Change-Delete maintenance.
-This is a separate program.
+This is a separate program, :program:`latlong`.

 The distinction, however, is not crystal clear.
 For example, we can easily see a use case for adding a new location to the database